Ambrose K. Hutchison: Personal life

 Hutchison married Mary Kaiakonui, a local resident of Kalaupapa, in 1881, in a ceremony blessed by Father Damien.
-According to historian John Tayman, Mary may have also contracted leprosy and they had a daughter who did not suffer the same infection as her parents.
+According to historian John Tayman, Mary may have also contracted leprosy and they had a daughter who did not have the same infection as her parents.
 Other sources claimed they were childless.
 They lived at Hutchison's house, in a part of the settlement called Makanalua.
 Kaiakonui cared for her husband as his mea kōkua (caregiver) until her death on May 16, 1905, at the age of forty-seven.
 She was buried in the Catholic section of Papaloa Cemetery and a white bronze grave monument marks her final resting place.
 His brother's descendants believe that he could be buried next to his wife.
 Members of his family were present at the 2009 canonization of Father Damien in Rome.

 In his incomplete will, Hutchison expressed his love for his mother, his wife and the dwindling Hawaiian race:

-For the love and affection I hold for my mother, Maria Mo-a, and Maria Kaiakonui, my wife (deceased), who were of the pure Hawaiian aboriginal ancestry, from whom sprung from and hold dear and my heart longing desire to perpetuate their race from extinction which forecasting shadow of time forbode their doom, which only the power of a mercifull and all loving God can stay, from the evident fate which await them and leaving firm faith in the love and mercy of God, who alone can save and perpetuate and multiply from being effaced from the land, which, by His grace he gave to their forefathers and foremothers and their descendants as a heritage forever and to this end and purpose, I consecrate my worldly estate both real, personal or mixed.